bkemily/range-research/README.md

 ### `deploy_one_vm.yml`
 This playbook automates:
-- Detecting `.ovf` template files stored in `/mnt/pve/ovfstore` on your Proxmox node
+- Detecting `.ovf` template files stored in `/mnt/pve/ovfstore` on the Proxmox node
 - Selecting the first available OVF
 - Importing it to storage (`qm importovf`)
 - Setting up: